Currently, there are 7 functions associated with the sample

 sample_nc()

-).
-Cluster centers are located, which then prompts the nearest neighbour mraster
+Cluster centers are located, which then prompts the nearest neighbour

-pixel for each cluster to be located (assuming default k
+pixel for each cluster to be selected (assuming

 #--- perform simple random sampling ---#